QuantEcon/lecture-python.myst/_sources/markov_asset.md

 for some  **stochastic discount factor** $m_{t+1}$.

-The fixed discount factor $\beta$ in {eq}`rnapex` has been replaced by the random variable $m_{t+1}$.
+Here the fixed discount factor $\beta$ in {eq}`rnapex` has been replaced by the random variable $m_{t+1}$.

-The way anticipated future payoffs are evaluated can now depend on various random outcomes.
+How anticipated future payoffs are evaluated  now depends on statistical properties of $m_{t+1}$.

-One example of this idea is that assets that tend to have good payoffs in bad states of the world might be regarded as more valuable.
+The stochastic discount factor can be specified to capture the idea that assets that tend to have good payoffs in bad states of the world are valued more highly than other assets whose payoffs don't behave that way.

-This is because they pay well when funds are more urgently wanted.
+This is because such assets pay well when funds are more urgently wanted.

 We give examples of how the stochastic discount factor has been modeled below.